MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ```
 If there is an issue, Misty returns an HTTP error code and error message.

+## Asset

+Misty comes with a set of default images that you can display onscreen and sounds that you can play through her speakers.
+We encourage you to get creative and use your own image and audio assets in your skills.

+## Backpack

+## Event

+## Expression

+## External Requests

+## Movement

+## Navigation

+## Perception

+## Skill Management

+## System

 ## Images & Display

-Misty comes with a set of default "eyes" that display onscreen.
-But we encourage you to get creative and upload your own Misty "eyes" or other images.
-Misty's chest LED is also configurable.

 ### DisplayImage